 The instruction file loads into every AI session before any code gets touched.
 It’s like onboarding a new hire.
 When a senior engineer joins your team, someone walks them through the architecture.
 They explain why Jersey was chosen over Spring.
 They warn about the legacy Hibernate entities that shouldn’t be touched.
 They point out which modules own which concerns.

 Your instruction file is that walkthrough.
-Except the new hire has perfect recall but zero institutional memory (it remembers everything you tell it this session, but nothing from yesterday), and a hard limit on how much it can absorb in one sitting.
+Except the new hire remembers what you tell it in the current session, but starts each new one without context.

-That last part is where most teams get it wrong.
+That constraint is where most teams get it wrong.

 How many instructions can AI actually follow?